-- The origin of the coordinate system is placed on the center of the emitter's piezo surface. - The Z axis coincides with the axis of the emitting transducer, and is pointing away from it. - The X axis is perpendicular to the Z axis and is pointing from the emitter towards receiver 1.
+- The origin of the coordinate system is placed at the center of the emitter. - The Z axis coincides with the axis of the emitting transducer, and is pointing away from it. - The X axis is perpendicular to the Z axis and is pointing in direction to the receiver number 2.